-Display fonts, or decorative fonts as they are sometimes called, don’t necessarily have a common theme or style.
+Display fonts, or decorative fonts as they’re sometimes called, don’t necessarily have a common theme or style.
 Of all of the categories covered in this article, this is the biggest, broadest category because so many different fonts can fit within the definition.

-Display fonts are not intended for large amounts of text.
-You wouldn’t use a display font for a full page of text, and probably not even for a paragraph of text.
-They’re intended to be used for short amounts of text, like headlines, advertisements, or within branded images.
+Decorative fonts are not intended for large amounts of text.
+You wouldn’t use a display font for a full page of text, and probably not even for a paragraph.
+They’re intended to be used for short amounts of text, like titles, headers, advertisements, or within branded images.

 They can be playful or elegant.
 They can be thin or heavy.
-But display fonts are generally intended more for looks and style and less for readability.
+But decorative fonts are generally intended more for character and looks and style and less for readability.

 Popular Display Fonts

-There are so many different types of display fonts and they are used for such different purposes that it’s harder to say which ones are most popular.
-But here are a few beautiful display fonts:
+There are so many different types of decorative fonts, and they are used for such different purposes that it’s harder to say which ones are most popular.
+But here are a few beautiful decorative fonts:

 When to Use Display Fonts

-Display fonts are appropriate for short amounts of text.
+Decorative fonts are appropriate for short amounts of text.
 This includes headlines, logos, and advertisements.
-It’s also best to use display fonts in large sizes as they can be difficult to read in small sizes.
+It’s also best to use decorative fonts in large sizes as they can be difficult to read in small sizes.

 Script fonts generally use cursive letters and resemble the look of handwriting.
-They can be elegant and stylish, but also challenging to read.
-Script fonts are not appropriate for body copy or other large amounts of text since they are more difficult to read.
+They can be elegant and stylish but also challenging to read.
+A script font is not appropriate for body copy or large amounts of text since they’re more difficult to read.

 Popular Script Fonts: